sjo49/iibReports/README.md

 - [] Research and understand Convolutional Neural Processes
 - [] Research and understand AttnCNP
 - [] Research and understand TCNP
+- [] Research relative positional encodings with functional forms instead of vectors

 ## Implementation